LarsEckart/bootstrap/README.md

 * handle invalid input. player cannot flip card that is already flipped
 * three-in-a-row logic
 * win condition
+next time lars does more typing and James talks and thinks

 # question: who owns the validation logic around game events?